VA Palo Alto Healthcare System Addiction Treatment Service

 VA Palo Alto Healthcare System Addiction Treatment Service - Palo Alto, CA

-Va Palo Alto Healthcare System Addiction Treatment Service is a substance and mental health treatment facility located at 3801 Miranda Avenue, Unit 116-a/ats in the 94304 zip code in Palo Alto, CA. It is operated by the U. S. Department of Veterans Affairs.
-Va Palo Alto Healthcare System Addiction Treatment Service provides suboxone prescription, administers naltrexone and relapse prevention from naltrexone.
-Some of the treatment approaches used by Va Palo Alto Healthcare System Addiction Treatment Service include brief intervention, relapse prevention treatment and 12-step rehab.
-Va Palo Alto Healthcare System Addiction Treatment Service also specializes in detox services and offers residential benzodiazepines detoxification, cocaine detoxification and inpatient alcohol detoxification.
-Va Palo Alto Healthcare System Addiction Treatment Service provides IOT, regular outpatient treatment and 30 and 60 day inpatient rehab programs.
-It also provides residential substance use treatment, inpatient treatment for co-occurring mental health and substance use disorders and inpatient detox services.
+Va Palo Alto Healthcare System Addiction Treatment Service is a substance and mental health rehab center located at 3801 Miranda Avenue, Unit 116-a/ats in the 94304 zip code in Palo Alto, CA. It is operated by the U. S. Department of Veterans Affairs.
+Va Palo Alto Healthcare System Addiction Treatment Service provides relapse prevention from naltrexone, suboxone prescription and buprenorphine maintenance.
+Some of the treatment approaches used by Va Palo Alto Healthcare System Addiction Treatment Service include 12 step rehabilitation, brief intervention and anger management.
+Va Palo Alto Healthcare System Addiction Treatment Service also specializes in detox services and offers cocaine detox, residential benzodiazepines detox and inpatient alcohol detoxification.
+Va Palo Alto Healthcare System Addiction Treatment Service provides 30 and 60 day inpatient rehab programs, residential detox and outpatient services.
+It also provides inpatient detox, residential treatment for substance abuse and inpatient dual diagnosis treatment.
 Other addiction treatment offered includes treatment for non-substance use addiction disorder and gambling disorder treatment.

 Address: 3801 Miranda Avenue, Unit 116-A/ATS, Palo Alto, CA 94304